RahafAlmalki/Sanad-Project/README.md

 - ⚙️ More efficient execution of municipal services based on impact on population and location
 - 📋 A priority dashboard that speeds up decision-making for relevant departments
-- 🔮 Enables the Amanah to anticipate high-need areas and direct resources proactively
+- 🔮 Enables the **Holy Makkah Municipality** to anticipate high-need areas and direct resources proactively

 ## 🛠️ Tools Used